 Normal price €825,00

-Bright purple sapphire from Sri Lanka.
+Clear purple sapphire from Sri Lanka.
 The color is somewhat reminiscent of light amethyst, but since this is a sapphire, the stone is much harder and more durable.
-Clear stones of such a color are quite rare.
-A perfect stone for use in rings that are worn every day.
+Bright stones of such color are quite rare.
+A perfect stone for use in rings that are worn daily.

 Origin: Sri Lanka

 This stone is free of visible inclusions to the naked eye.
 This stone is completely natural and untreated.

 This stone is suitable for use in all jewellery.

 Ruby and sapphire are both color variants of the mineral corundum.
 While red corundum is known as ruby, all other colors of corundum are called sapphire.
 Traces of elements such as vanadium, iron, chromium and titanium are responsible for the wide color palette that characterizes sapphire.

 Sapphire is derived from the Greek word "sappheiros" meaning "blue stone" and comes in the colors blue and pink.
 The most expensive and most sought after colors are royal blue, padparadscha (light pink/orange) and cornflower blue.
 Sapphire should not be too light on the one hand, but also not too dark on the other.
 Blue sapphires look best in daylight, but almost always show the pure blue in different types of artificial light.